humanmade/hm-content-import/docs/running-imports.md

 wp hmci import posts --count=100 --offset=100 --thread_id=2  // Run from shell 2
 ```

-If any of the import processes are interrupted, the progress can be resumed with the `--resume` flag.
+If the first import process is interrupted, the progress can be resumed with `wp hmci import posts --count=100 --offset=0 --thread_id=1 --resume`.

 ## Importer specific arguments